Les Paul Day

 Click here to Support Jazz on the Tube

-Multi-instrumentalist and inventor Lester William Poisfuss “Les Paul” was born on June 9, 1915 in Waukesha, Wisconsin.
+Multi-instrumentalist and inventor Lester William Polfuss, known as “Les Paul,” was born on June 9, 1915, in Waukesha, Wisconsin.

-Paul began playing the harmonica at age eight, and that year invented the neck-worn harmonica holder, which allowed him to play hands-free while also playing guitar.
+Paul began playing the harmonica at the age of eight and invented the neck-worn harmonica holder that same year, which allowed him to play hands-free while also playing the guitar.

 As a teenager, Paul played country guitar and harmonica and invented his first electric guitar.

 After moving to New York City in 1938, Paul invented a solid-body guitar he called “the log.”
 The Gibson Les Paul Guitar was modeled after this invention.

 In the late 1940s, Paul helped to invent multi-track recording, which allowed musicians to create sounds they had never been able to before.

 Here’s a video of Paul playing with his wife, Mary Ford, and his multi-track recording machine.